 Gustavo Dudamel and the LA Phil | Photo by Sam Comen

 The year was 2013.
 The Oxford dictionary’s “Word of the Year” was “selfie.”
-The Giants were in between World Series championship seasons (though we didn’t know it at the time).
-Game of Thrones fans were still reeling from The Red Wedding.
 The cronut was captivating taste buds around the world.
 Prince George and North West were born just five weeks apart.
+Game of Thrones fans were still reeling from The Red Wedding.
 Everybody was dancing the “Harlem Shake” and many were also wondering, “What Does the Fox Say?”

-Down south, the LA Phil—which is celebrating its centenary this season—was a mere 95 years old.
+The LA Phil was a mere 95 years old.
 Gustavo Dudamel was still relatively new in town.
 That December, Dudamel and the LA Phil teamed up for performances of Tchaikovsky’s iconic holiday ballet The Nutcracker.
 (It was a preview of the orchestra’s TchaikovskyFest which was coming later that season.)
 The performances were jaw-dropping and well-received.
 They were also recorded for future release.

-As you listen, I hope you enjoy, not only the excellent performance, but also a bit of additional Golden State pride.
+As you listen, I hope you enjoy, not only the excellent performance but also a bit of additional hometown pride.